HuntFeng/filebuf.nvim/README.md

 # filebuf.nvim

-Edit your filesystem in Neovim buffer.
-The directory tree is rendered into a single editable buffer with indent-based folding.
+A minimalistic, zero-dependencies, intuitive tree-based filesystem editor for neovim.

 https://github.com/user-attachments/assets/73cdb1af-f5a9-4978-ba11-f3a5868cfb8e

+:construction: Early stage plugin, expect changes :construction:

 ## Features

-- **Editable tree** - create, rename, and delete, search files/dirs by editing the buffer.
+- **Editable tree** - create, rename, delete and search files/dirs in a buffer.
 Diffs are validated and applied on `:w`.
 - **Indent-based folding** - directories fold like code.
-Fold state is persisted across sessions.
 - **Git status** - per-file and per-directory git indicators (added, modified, untracked,...).
 - **Diagnostics** - when wrong operations occur, buffer won't save and shows diagnostics.
-- **Respect .gitignore** - hidden and ignored directories are hidden by default and will loaded on demand when you expand them.
+- **Respect .gitignore** - hidden and ignored directories are hidden by default and will be loaded on demand upon expansion.
-- **Netrw hijack** - `nvim .` and `:e <dir>` open filebuf instead of netrw (configurable).
+- **Netrw hijack** - `nvim .`, `:e <dir>` and `Ex .` etc opens filebuf instead of netrw (configurable).
-- **Cursor-aware auto-focus** - when opening, the tree expands to reveal and center the file you were just editing.
-- **Configurable keymaps** - all bindings overrideable, standard vim-fold keys by default.
-- **Fast scanning** - uses `fd` when available for near-instant scans on large repos, with a `find` fallback.

 ## Installation

-### Dependencies
+### Requirements
+- neovim >= 0.12.0
 - git  (most linux machines has it)
 - find (most linux machines has it)
 - (Optional but recommand) [`fd`](https://github.com/sharkdp/fd)